Time-Efficient Constant-Space-Overhead Fault-Tolerant Quantum Computation

-\textit{Space and time overheads.}--- The significance of our protocol is to simultaneously achieve the constant space overhead and the quasi-polylogarithmic time overhead compared to the original circuit.
-In particular, our analysis indicates that if the physical error rate is below the threshold $p_0<p_\mathrm{th}$, then our protocol can simulate any $W(M)$-qubit $D(M)$-depth original circuit within error $\epsilon$ using at most $W(M)\times O(1)$ physical qubits and $D(M)\times\exp(O(\polylog(\log(\nicefrac{M}{\epsilon}))))$ runtime in terms of the circuit depth (see Methods for detail).
-These overheads include those for preparing the auxiliary states required for the gate teleportation and the error correction.
-Unlike the previous analysis of the existing constant-space-overhead protocol~\cite{PhysRevA.87.020304,gottesman2014faulttolerant,8555154}, the runtime also includes wait operations to wait for nonzero-time classical computation such as ones for the decoder and the gate teleportation.
+\begin{proposition}[Overhead achieved by concatenation of quantum Hamming codes] Under the local stochastic error model, we have an explicit construction of a fault-tolerant protocol using the concatenated code $\mathcal{Q}^{(L)}$ with a concatenation level $L=\Theta(\log(\log(\nicefrac{M}{\epsilon})))$ to simulate any $W(M)$-qubit $D(M)$-depth original circuit within error $\epsilon>0$ in total variation distance using at most $W(M)\times O(1)$ physical qubits and $D(M)\times\exp(O(\log^2(\log(\nicefrac{M}{\epsilon}))))$ runtime in terms of the depth of the fault-tolerant circuit, where $W(M)=O(\poly(M))$ and $D(M)=O(\poly(M))$. \end{proposition} These overheads include those for preparing the auxiliary states required for the gate teleportation and the error correction.
+Unlike the previous analysis of the existing constant-space-overhead protocol~\cite{PhysRevA.87.020304,gottesman2014faulttolerant,8555154}, the runtime also includes wait operations to wait for nonzero-time classical computations such as ones for the decoder and the gate teleportation.

 As long as we use the existing techniques for the constant-space-overhead protocol~\cite{PhysRevA.87.020304,gottesman2014faulttolerant,8555154}, it was challenging to achieve these space and time overheads simultaneously.
 After all, the existing protocol~\cite{PhysRevA.87.020304,gottesman2014faulttolerant,8555154} relies on conventional concatenated codes in preparing the auxiliary states for gate teleportation and hence cannot achieve the parallel gate implementation on all logical qubits within constant space overhead; then, sequential gate implementation incurs a polynomially large time overhead in implementing parallel gates of the original circuit.
-By contrast, our protocol is designed to attain the complete parallelizability in the gate teleportation to apply the gates to all logical qubits of $\Q^{(L)}$ at a time.
+By contrast, our protocol is designed to attain complete parallelizability in the gate teleportation to apply the gates to all logical qubits of $\Q^{(L)}$ at a time.
 All the required auxiliary states for the gate teleportation can be prepared in parallel within the constant space overhead owing to the non-vanishing rate of $\Q^{(L)}$.
 Consequently, our protocol is advantageous in terms of the time overhead compared to the existing constant-space-overhead protocol~\cite{PhysRevA.87.020304,gottesman2014faulttolerant,8555154}.